EspenBerget/parserC/README.md

 ## Sources
 This project was mostly inspired by Scott Wlaschin's blog post [Understanding Parser Combinators](https://fsharpforfunandprofit.com/parser/).

-Alternativly if this interestested you, read [this paper](http://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf).
+Alternatively if this interested you, read [this paper](http://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf).